HelenLloydJeng/Milestone-Project-1/README.md

 1. The navigation should be consistent across all sections of the website.
 2. Transitions and animations should be seamless and not hinder performance.
 ### 📝 **Task List**
-- [ ] Implement a **Fixed, Responsive Navigation Bar**.
+- [ x] Implement a **Fixed, Responsive Navigation Bar**.
-- [ ] Optimise animations and transitions to ensure a smooth interface experience.
+- [ x] Optimise animations and transitions to ensure a smooth interface experience.
-- [ ] Test all interactive elements across different devices (desktop, tablet, mobile).-
+- [ ]x Test all interactive elements across different devices (desktop, tablet, mobile).-

 ## **Features**